leftfield-geospatial/homonim/docs/case_studies/classification.rst

 Classification
 ==============

-This case study uses aerial images and ground truth data from a `vegetation classification study <https://www.researchgate.net/publication/329137175_Regional_mapping_of_spekboom_canopy_cover_using_very_high_resolution_aerial_imagery>`_ to show how ``homonim`` can improve classifier performance.
+This case study aims to show how ``homonim`` can assist in improving classifier performance.
+It uses images and ground truth from a `study <https://www.researchgate.net/publication/329137175_Regional_mapping_of_spekboom_canopy_cover_using_very_high_resolution_aerial_imagery>`_ that mapped canopy cover of spekboom (a species of succulent shrub) in the Little Karoo, South Africa.

-The data consists of 4 aerial images with 50 cm spatial resolution and 4 spectral bands (red, green, blue and near-infrared).
-Aerial imagery was supplied by `NGI <https://ngi.dalrrd.gov.za/index.php/what-we-do/aerial-photography-and-imagery>`_.
+The data consists of 4 raw and corrected `NGI <https://ngi.dalrrd.gov.za/index.php/what-we-do/aerial-photography-and-imagery>`_ images with 50 cm spatial resolution and 4 spectral bands (red, green, blue and near-infrared) .
+These images are a sub-set of the mosaics described in the `aerial mosaic correction <aerial_mosaic.rst>`_ case study.
 Ground truth is made up of 161 polygons with labels for 3 vegetation classes:

 ===============  ==============================================
 **Class**        **Description**